Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 In this subsection, we outlined the phase space dynamics and the Hamiltonian formulation of the light bundle propagation.
-We realised that the screen--projected geodesic deviation variables can be linearly transformed from an initial point to a final point via a symplectic matrix, $\mathbf{T}$.
+We reminded that the screen-projected geodesic deviation variables can be linearly transformed from an initial point to a final point via a symplectic matrix, $\mathbf{T}$.

-In the next subsection, we summarize the procedure to reach the Hamilton--Jacobi equations.
-Note that this is pivotal in the construction of the main body of the paper where we introduce the paraxial wave equation of the bundle.
+In the next subsection, we summarize the procedure to reach the Hamilton-Jacobi equation.
+Note that this is pivotal in the construction of the main body of the paper where we introduce the so-called paraxial wave equation of the bundle.